MarkusRosen/markusrosen.github.io/unpublished/2022-08-16-get-into-data-science.md

 The sheer amount of available books, courses, and tutorials on data science can be overwhelming.
 In this blog post, I collected all the material that, in my personal opinion, gives a great introduction to python programming, data preprocessing, machine learning as well as data engineering.
 If anyone has additional recommendations, please post them in the comments with a short explanation of why you found them helpful!

+You might notice that I'm mentioning many things that are not directly related to training deep learning models.
+I spent most of my time as a Ph.D. student wrangling and merging large, complex data sets, visualizing non-linear relationships, engineering complex data processing pipelines, and delivering interactive results to project partners.
+I spent way less of my time actually training any models.
+Therefore, I put more emphasis on engineering and data processing in this post than you might expect.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)